openalloc/SwiftTabler/README.md

 * Support for single-select, multi-select, or no selection
 * Option to sort by column, with indicators and concise syntax
 * Option to specify a row background and/or overlay
-* On macOS, option for a hovering highlight, to indicate which row the mouse is over
+* On macOS, option for hover events, such as to highlight row under the mouse cursor
 * MINIMAL use of View erasure (i.e., use of `AnyView`), which can impact scalability and performance\*\*
 * No external dependencies!